tylerw51/tyler-solon-williams/content/pages/index.md

     title: ABOUT
     content: >
       Tyler's research and teaching interests include:
-        <br>\nAnimation and the television cartoon in the United States
+        <br>\n-Animation and the television cartoon in the United States

       *   Media theory and media history